HarmonyCandies/pull_to_refresh/README.md

 # pull_to_refresh_notification
-ArkTS plugin for building pull to refresh effects with PullToRefreshNotification and PullToRefreshContainer quickly.
+ArkTS plugin for building pull to refresh effects with PullToRefreshNotification quickly.